 - A. Share with others what you learned in this project.
 Exhibit any activity or learning experience related to the field of entomology or the Teaming with Insects curriculum that does not fit into Entomology Collection or Notebook classes above. - B. The exhibit may be, but is not limited to, original works, digital presentations (must provide printed hardcopy for exhibit purposes for duration of state fair), programs, websites, games, apps, display box, notebook, display, or poster which the exhibitor has made. - C. If the exhibit is a wooden display box, it must be 18" x 24" x 3.5" with a clear plastic top (such as plexiglass) and displayed horizontally.
 If the exhibit is a poster, it must be no larger than 22" X 28".
-If the exhibit is a display, maximum size is not to exceed a standard commercial 3' X 4' tri-fold display board. - D. Name and county/district must be clearly marked on educational exhibits. - E. Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited to; incorrect display box size, missing paperwork, feet on display boxes, no special project in notebooks, etc.
+If the exhibit is a display, maximum size is not to exceed a standard commercial 3' X 4' tri-fold display board. - D. Name and county/district must be clearly marked on educational exhibits. - E. Refer to the Entomology General Rule 14 for information on threatened and endangered species/specimen that cannot be displayed in educational exhibits. - F. Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but are not limited to; incorrect display box size, missing paperwork, feet on display boxes, no reference for information and/or photos, etc.